Minnesota Is First State In Country To Ban Toxic Chemical TCE

-MINNEAPOLIS (WCCO) — Minnesota will become the first state in the country to ban the toxic chemical TCE.
-Gov. Tim Walz is expected to sign the ban into law this weekend.
+MINNEAPOLIS (WCCO) — Minnesota officially became the first state in the country to ban the toxic chemical TCE, following a series of WCCO investigations.

-Companies will be given help to find alternatives to using the chemical, prohibiting the use by June of 2022.

 The TCE pollution Water Gremlin released into the air for more than 15 years prompted the White Bear Township community to act.
 While the manufacturing plant paid the state $7 million in fines and corrective action, the neighborhood impacted by elevated levels of the toxic chemical demanded more.
 Their effort resulted in a ban on the chemical known to cause cancer and birth defects.